 Schemes must be in the UK, Isle of Man or Channel Islands and must have reached practical completion by early summer 2019.
 For the purpose of the Awards, the term ‘Georgian’ embraces the period of classical ascendancy in Britain and is taken to mean 1660–1840.

 The award categories are: Restoration of a Georgian Country House; Restoration of a Georgian Interior; Restoration of a Georgian Building in an Urban Setting; Reuse of a Georgian Building; Restoration of a Georgian Garden or Landscape; New Building in the Classical Tradition; New Building in a Georgian Context.
-However, in exceptional cases we are pleased to consider entries which fall outside of those categories.
+However, we are pleased to consider entries which fall outside of those categories.

 The owner’s consent is a condition of entry.